 I knew what he meant but was taken aback.
 I had not confided my situation to him so assumed the rumour mill had done its work.
 What was disconcerting was the nonchalance of his query – like asking about the outcome of a meeting, or information about a weekend city break.
 I didn’t know how to answer.

-I remember asking a similar question to a stem cell transplant online support group.
-The general response there was “tough but doable.”
-Was this the correct thing to say?
+I remember asking a similar question to an online support group for stem cell transplants.
+The general answer there was “tough but doable.”
+Was this the right thing to reply?

-I wasn’t going to bore him with the savagery of what happened after transplant Day 0.
-He wouldn’t want in-depth knowledge of the months of vomiting, diarrhoea, deafness, infections, chemo-brain, transfusions, anaemia, CMV reactivations, or the gut and skin GVHD that tortures me still.
-He would dull the times I couldn’t stand for more than two minutes, couldn’t do the washing up or take out the rubbish, or when I was too exhausted to cook a microwave meal.
+I could tell him the savagery of what happened after transplant day but doubt he would want in-depth knowledge of the months of vomiting, diarrhoea, deafness, infections, chemo-brain, transfusions, anaemia, CMV reactivations, or the gut and skin GVHD that tortures me still.
+He would find dull the times I couldn’t stand for more than two minutes, couldn’t do the washing up or take out the rubbish, or when I was too exhausted to cook a microwave meal.
 It would be tiresome to know about the hour it took me to walk up a single flight of stairs, or the times I fell then sat there and sobbed because I was too weak to get myself up off the ground.
 He would grow weary if I detailed the weeks spent in hospital with sepsis wondering if I would make it through.